poetmountain/PapersPlease/README.md

 ## Overview

-At its simplest, PapersPlease starts with an instance of ValidationUnit.
-Each ValidationUnit controls one or more ValidatorType objects, and ValidationUnit provides an overall validation state for the types registered with it.
-All validation types are subclasses of ValidatorType, and you can do the same to easily create your own validator types.

-Generally, a ValidationUnit handles the validation of one text object.
-When you are validating more than one text object, such as with a validation form, the ValidationManager class is useful.
+At its simplest, PapersPlease starts with an instance of a ValidatorType subclass.
+These classes provide the validation logic, and can be used directly if you just need a single validation test on your string.
+ValidatorType can be subclassed to provide your own custom validation logic.
+If you have a more complex validation test requiring several ValidatorType subclasses and need to determine an overall validation state for a string, use the ValidationUnit class.
+When you need to validate more than one string and determine a global validation state (e.g. a validation form), the ValidationManager class is useful.
 This class controls one or more ValidationUnit objects, providing an overall validation status and notification routing.
+This class also simplifies the validation of UIKit text input classes.

-While this library does function, the Swift language is in flux and so this library may change significantly over time until Swift gets to a stable place.
+While this library does function as stated, the Swift language is in flux and so this library may change significantly over time until Swift gets to a stable place.

 ### The basics